Getting Help Finishing Your Divorce

 |Monthly Income Limit|

 If you meet the requirements above, please contact us through e-Correspondence to request an appointment.
 We will check the court file to verify your income.
 If you have not filed an Income and Expense Declaration or other financial information within the past six months, you will be asked to do so before requesting an appointment.
-Clinics are held on the second and third Fridays of each month beginning at 9:00 a.m. and continuing until your judgment has been entered.
+Clinics are held on the second and fourth Fridays of each month beginning at 9:00 a.m. and continuing until your judgment has been entered.
 In some cases, participants are able to complete the process by noon, but you should be prepared to spend the entire day at the courthouse.
 Participation is by appointment only.

 Information for Volunteers